libertininick/ml-field-notes/field-notes/2-label-noise.md

 While your model can ignore random label noise during training, labeling errors in your validation and test sets will distort your decision metrics.
 These are the metrics used to control overfitting, select production models, and set performance expectations.
 Distorted metrics lead to incorrect decisions.

 The good news: evaluation sets are typically 10-20x smaller than training data.
 The time it takes to reduce labeling errors from 5% to near 0% in your evaluation data equals the time needed to reduce training set noise by just 0.5-1%.
-The math is simple: invest 3-5x more annotation time per sample in your evaluation data to ensure you are making optimal modelling decisions.
+The math is simple: invest 3-5x more annotation time per sample in your evaluation data to ensure you are making optimal modeling decisions.

 ## The Real Killer: Systematic Labeling Patterns